oracle/db-sharding/oke-based-sharding-deployment/oracle-gds-docker-image/README.md

 **Note:** You can change subnet according to your environment.

 ### Create Containers.
-Before creating the GSM container, you must setup Oracle Shard Catalog and oracle Shards.
-Download and create Oracle database images.
-Database version must match with GSM version.
-To download and build Oracle 19.3 Database image, please refer [README.MD](https://github.com/oracle/docker-images/blob/master/OracleDatabase/SingleInstance/README.md)  of Oracle Single Database available on Oracle GitHub repository.

-Once the Oracle database 19.3.0 image is created, you need to build the catalog and shard containers.
+Before creating the GSM container, you need to build the catalog and shard containers.
 Execute following steps to create containers:

 #### Setup Hostfile
 All containers will share a host file for name resolution.
 The shared hostfile must be available to all container.
 Create the shared host file (if it doesn't exist) at `/opt/containers/shard_host_file`: